-With a little bit of planning you can make your fundraising this March really count.
+A little bit of planning will make your fundraising really count.

 Harnessing a good idea